koyayoshizawa/Curve_fitting_and_IC50_calculation_using_R/README.md

 ## Remarks

-- See sessionInfo.txt for the versions of R, Rstudio, and packages used in the Rmd file.
+See sessionInfo.txt for the versions of R, Rstudio, and packages used in the Rmd file.

-## Article info
+### Article information

-1. K. Yoshizawa et al., Tetraploidy-linked sensitization to CENP-E inhibition in human cells, Molecular Oncology 17 (6) (2023) 1148–1166. doi:10.1002/1878-0261.13379
+1. K. Yoshizawa and R. Uehara, Comparative pharmacological analysis of mitotic inhibitors using isogenic ploidy series of HAP1 cells, submitted to Methods in Molecular Biology
-2. K. Yoshizawa and R. Uehara, Comparative pharmacological analysis of mitotic inhibitors using isogenic ploidy series of HAP1 cells, submitted to Methods in Molecular Biology
+2. K. Yoshizawa et al., Tetraploidy-linked sensitization to CENP-E inhibition in human cells, Molecular Oncology 17 (6) (2023) 1148–1166. doi:10.1002/1878-0261.13379